custom-components/ble_monitor/README.md

 - LYWSD03MMC

-  (small square body, segment LCD, broadcasts temperature and humidity once in about 10 minutes and battery level once in an hour.
-Supports both sensors with original firmware as well as custom firmware as explained [here](https://github.com/atc1441/ATC_MiThermometer) (make sure you set advertising type to mi-like).
-With the original firmware, advertisements are encrypted, therefore you need to set an encryption key in your configuration, see for instructions the [encryption_key](#encryption_key) option (not needed for sensors with custom firmware))
+  (small square body, segment LCD, broadcasts temperature and humidity once in about 10 minutes and battery level once in an hour (original firmware).
+With the original firmware, advertisements are encrypted, therefore you need to set an encryption key in your configuration, see for instructions the [encryption_key](#encryption_key) option (not needed for sensors with custom firmware).

+  `ble_monitor` also supports custom ATC firmware (both the firmware by `ATC1441`, available [here](https://github.com/atc1441/ATC_MiThermometer), and the improved firmware by `pvvx` available [here](https://github.com/pvvx/ATC_MiThermometer)).
+Both custom firmwares broadcast temperature, humidity, battery voltage and battery level in percent.
+The last firmware is able to send advertisements in multimple formats at the same time.
+It's however advised to use the advertisement type `custom` to get the best accuracy.
+Reloading the integration is needed to receive the voltage sensor after switching the firmware)

   ![LYWSD03MMC](/pictures/LYWSD03MMC.jpg)